ThorsteinSkaug/Project4-FYS4150/README.md

 # Project4-FYS4150

 This repository has four parts.
 One folder C++ files, containing all the necessary code for Markov Chain Monte Carlo for the Ising model and the makefile.
 One folder for all python files, containing the ```plot.py``` file with all the plot codes and some minor calculations.
 One folder containing all .txt files made from the C++ code.
-And finaly one folder containing all the plots.
+And finally one folder containing all the plots.

 ## C++ code